 The less widgets you have on your page, the faster the page will load.
 You can reduce the number of widgets you have on your page by:

 - Condensing page text into one text widget.
-Do not use separate text widgets for headings or paragraphs - condense them into one widget where you can.
+Don't use separate text widgets for headings or paragraphs - condense them into one widget where you can

 - Don't display excessive amounts of imagery on a page.
-For general pictures, refer them to the Gallery page where they can view your images.
-Images can drastically improve the visuals of your site in the form of headings, buttons, banners etc, but use them liberally and optimise them if you can (see Optimising Your Images below).
+For general pictures, refer them to the Gallery page where viewers can see your images.
+Images can drastically improve the visuals of your site in the form of headings, buttons, banners etc, but use them liberally and optimise them if you can (see Optimising Your Images below)

-- Do not place too much content on one page.
+- Don't place too much content on one page.
 More often than not, users will only be looking for small pieces of information on pages.
 By breaking your content down and using use of subpages, the user can find what they are looking for without having to download a lot of content all at once.
-For example for a Competitions page, rather than listing the details of all competitions on one page, try creating a subpages under Competitions for each competition.
+For example for a Competitions page, rather than listing the details of all competitions on one page, try creating a subpages under Competitions for each competition

 Optimise your images.